 Stratford-on-Avon District Council

 A written application needs to include full details of the incident, such as date, time, individuals involved and which agency it was reported to.
-Receipt of your form will be acknowledged within five working days and a decision taken as to whether you meet the criteria for the Community Trigger.
+Receipt of your form will be acknowledged within five working days and a decision taken as to whether you meet the criteria for the ASB case review.

-If you do not meet the criteria to activate the Community Trigger, this decision will be verified by the Case Management Group and notification of this decision issued.
+If you do not meet the criteria to activate the ASB case review, this decision will be verified by the Case Management Group and notification of this decision issued.

 If you do meet the criteria your details will be passed to the lead agency who will review the case.
 Once the review is completed the result will be confirmed by the Case Management Group and the applicant notified of the outcome and any agreed actions.